| |

 prosecutor, U.S. Supreme Court Justice Robert Jackson,

+such a war is simply mass murder.
 Most Canadians are proud that Canada refused to

 invade Iraq.
 But when it comes to Afghanistan, we hear